-Note: Selection of electives and/or substitution of courses for requirements must first be approved by ADJ program head before enrolling in courses.
+Note: Substitution of courses for requirements must first be approved by ADJ program head before enrolling in courses.
 Other than English and Science classes, courses may be taken in any order.
 ADJ 100 should be taken as soon as possible.
+Also, students should be aware that classes such as ADJ 236 and ADJ 130 are only offered in the fall semester and classes such as ADJ 227 and ADJ 229 are only offered in the spring semester.